 Students will receive a Trinity College Dublin welcome pack by mail prior to arriving at Trinity.
 Specific Orientation for Dual BA students takes place in advance of the university-wide Freshers’ Week (Orientation) the following week.
 All classes begin in early September each year.

-As students begin their final semester at Trinity College Dublin, they will receive a Third-Year Transition Packet from their academic advisor during their spring campus visit.
+As students begin their final semester at Trinity College Dublin, they will receive a Third-Year Transition Packet.
 This packet will contain information on what to expect when they arrive on the Columbia campus, instructions on how to apply for University Apartment Housing, student visas, English-language proficiency testing, and updates to their financial aid awards, if applicable.

 In addition to Trinity student services, each student has a Columbia academic advisor.
 These advisors are available for curricular planning throughout the four-year program.
-Columbia will also evaluate Trinity transcripts at the end of each semester for transfer credit, reviewing all eligble ECTS (European Credit Transfer & Accumulation) credits.
+Columbia will also evaluate Trinity transcripts at the end of each semester for transfer credit, reviewing all eligible ECTS (European Credit Transfer & Accumulation) credits.
 Columbia also evaluates exams, including Advanced Placement, International Baccalaureate, Baccalauréat, A-Levels, and Abitur.

 For Dual BA students who are not U.S. citizens or permanent residents, the Guide for International Students has been created to assist international students in navigating Columbia University.
 The guide will answer many common questions posed by international students while also providing information about the purpose and scope of a wide range of on-campus resources.